-Local councils, as government-related entities, are out of scope for GST.
-If successful, local councils will only be paid the approved grant amount.
+Local councils and their section 355 committees, as government-related entities, are out of scope for GST.
+If successful, local councils and their section 355 committees will only be paid the approved grant amount.

-22. Do I need to finish the application in one go?
+7.3.9 Do I need to finish the application in one go?

-No. Applications may be saved, revisited, and edited before being submitted.
+No. Applications may be saved, revisited and edited before being submitted, but applications must be submitted by Friday 27 October at 5 pm AEST.

-23. How can I confirm that my application has been submitted?
+7.3.10 How can I confirm that my application has been submitted?

-Once you click submit, you'll receive a confirmation email.
+Once you click 'submit', you'll receive a confirmation email.
 The confirmation email will contain a PDF copy of your application.
 Please check that you receive the confirmation email and retain it as a record of your application.

-If you do not receive a confirmation email, your application may not have been successfully submitted, or the confirmation email has ended up in your junk mailbox.
+If you do not receive a confirmation email, your application may not have been successfully submitted, or the confirmation email may have ended up in your junk mailbox.

 You can also log into the online system and click 'My Submissions' to view all submitted and un-submitted applications.
-Submitted applications are identified by a .
+Submitted applications are identified by a green tick in a circle.